-Our team recently ran our first campaign into the Amazon.
+In 2018 we ran our first campaign into the Amazon.
 The plan was to investigate falling numbers of the iconic pink dolphin, a fresh water species that is found through much of the river basin, but who’s numbers have been in steady decline.
 As is often the case, we went in looking at one problem, only to stumble into a much larger one.
 We gathered evidence of so many illegal and concerning activities that included the killing of pink dolphin, but also illegal logging, poison fishing and many more.
-But the activity that really shocked us was the rampant animal trafficking – Almost any Amazonian animal can be purchased as a pet.
-Monkeys, snakes, puma, jaguar – all are for sale.
-In many ways the first campaign was to understand the problem, and we are returning there later this year with a comprehensive plan to make a real dent in the barbaric animal trafficking industry.
-If you’d like to be considered for a volunteer position on this campaign then please join our tribe.
-Below are just a small sample of the 60 odd videos we made through the campaign.
+But the activity that really shocked us was the rampant animal trafficking – Almost any Amazonian animal can be purchased as a pet – Monkeys, snakes, puma, jaguar – all are for sale.
+While investigating the illegal trade, Bethune followed the trail from Requena in Peru, all the way to Macapa in Brazil, where he was attacked by two men, one of them stabbing Bethune in the chest.
+It was a salutary lesson on how dangerous conservation has become.
+Below are just a small sample of the 60 odd videos we made through the campaign, one of them detailing Bethune’s stabbing .
 More can be found on our YouTube channel.
 If you support such work you might also like to make a donation.

 The video above is an introduction to our Amazon campaign.
 We started out on a mission into the disappearing pink dolphin, only to discover that pretty much all the wildlife is disappearing.
 The Amazon is under siege, and a large contributor is the illegal pet trade.